Corvus-JSDev/Corvus-JSDev/README.md

 #### **Corvus.dev**

 **`Portfolio`** <br>
-Of course, it wouldn't be a featured page without the classic portfolio.
+Of course, it wouldn't be a features section without the classic portfolio.

 ---